albertowd/live-telemetry/README.md

    - Added HP value on RPM bar.
    - Config file now uses the `<install folder>/cfg` folder.
    - Fixed more compatibility issues due to missmoduling by name.
+   - Fixed texts still drawing on screen on engine hide.
    - Now it supports AC Manager configuration.

 1.6.1